RipX: Software

 RipX was initially released as Infinity, around 2019.
 A continuation of the earlier Hit'n'Mix software, it bore some resemblance to the popular Celemony pitch editing software, particularly DNA Direct Note Access feature that allows users to edit notes from different instruments within an audio recording.
 Its ability to isolate instruments set it apart from the start, but it came more into its own with the first major update, in 2021, when it was renamed RipX.
 The first version had relied on algorithmic processing, sinusoidal spectral analysis and resynthesis, but the update added machine learning, and came with drastically improved stem separation capabilities.

 As RipX grew it added upgrade modules.
 The affordable base version, DeepRemix, had stem separation, note editing, pitch/tempo editing and audio editing features like volume, EQ and panning for each instrument.
 The more expensive DeepAudio added more in-depth sound, pitch and harmony editing features, with product names such as Audioshop, Unpitched Editor, Clone, Draw Audio and others.
 It also added the RipScripts scripting feature, which was touted as the growth feature.
 Later the third module, Ripx DeepCreate added some Digital Audio Workstation (DAW)-like features, instrument replacement, audio recording and VST instrument hosting.
 DeepCreate added a new price point, placed between the affordable DeepRemix and the costlier DeepAudio.

 RipX DAW

 In November 2023, the software was relaunched as RipX DAW.
 At the same time, it switched back to two price tiers.

-The upgrade centered on changes making the software into a fully fledged DAW. it added some audio effects, recording and playback improvements, "Integrated AI Music Generator access", various UI changes and improvements and improvements that they described would affect both sound quality and speed.
+The upgrade centered on changes making the software into a fully fledged DAW. it added some audio effects, recording and playback improvements, "Integrated AI Music Generator access", various user interface changes and improvements and improvements that they described would affect both sound quality and speed.